qtc-de/oouch/README.md

-### oouch
+### Oouch

 ----

-*oouch* is the name of an application server, that combines a vulnerable configured *Oauth2 consumer* and the corresponding (and also vulnerable) *Oauth2 authorization server*.
+*Oouch* is the name of an application server, that combines a vulnerable configured *Oauth2 consumer* and the corresponding (and also vulnerable) *Oauth2 authorization server*.
 The vulnerabilities that were implemented intentionally represent two of the most dangerous *Oauth2* vulnerabilities.

-The purpose of *oouch* is to demonstrate how relatively harmless looking vulnerabilities can lead to a compromised application server.
+The purpose of *Oouch* is to demonstrate how relatively harmless looking vulnerabilities can lead to a compromised application server.
 Of course, apart from getting a shell on the server, there is also a privilege escalation vulnerability that can be exploited.

-**oouch** is playable on [HackTheBox](https://www.hackthebox.eu/login).
+**Oouch** is playable on [HackTheBox](https://www.hackthebox.eu/login).
 Instead of setting it up yourself, you may play it there directly ;)